WildnSwole is reader-supported. When you buy through links on my site I may earn an affiliate commission at no extra cost to you.

 It is high in protein, omega-3 fatty acids, and vitamins B12 and D.

 It also has anti-inflammatory properties and may help improve heart health.

 These nutrients make caviar good for anyone looking for a nutritious snack or meal addition.

-If you have any questions, please feel free to leave a comment below.
+If you have any questions, please feel free to send me an email.